-- Achieve minimum cumulative 2.75 GPA in all coursework (Transfer students must have completed at least 24 credits of work at McKendree, including a teaching methods course and a field experience.) - Complete all coursework required for degree program - Pass the appropriate Illinois Content-Area examination - Pass faculty review process - Meet all background and health requirements set forth by ISBE and school districts.
+- Achieve minimum cumulative 2.75 GPA in all coursework (Transfer students must have completed at least 24 credits of work at McKendree, including a teaching methods course and a field experience.) - Complete all coursework required for degree program - Pass the appropriate Illinois Content-Area examination by Dec1 or Aug 1. - Pass faculty review process - Meet all background and health requirements set forth by ISBE and school districts.